Karl Fritzsch: Auschwitz

-On 15 January 1942, Fritzsch was transferred to KZ Flossenbürg as Schutzhaftlagerführer.
-From early August until October 1942 he was temporary substitute commander of the camp.
-In October 1943, he was arrested as a part of an internal SS investigation into corruption.
-An SS court charged him with murder.
-As a punishment he was transferred to front line duty (SS-Panzergrenadier-Ersatzbatallion 18).
-It is assumed that he fell during the battle of Berlin in May 1945.
+On 15 January 1942, Fritzsch was transferred to Flossenbürg as Schutzhaftlagerführer, and from early August until October 1942 he was temporary substitute commandant of the camp.

 Disappearance

-It is commonly believed that Fritzsch perished in the Battle for Berlin but his final fate remained long unknown.
-Soviet sources claimed that MI-6 caught him in Norway.
-In his 2007 memoirs, For He Is an Englishman, Memoirs of a Prussian Nobleman, Captain Charles Arnold-Baker recorded that as an MI6 officer in Oslo he arrested Fritzsch: "We picked up, for example, the deputy commandant of Auschwitz, a little runt of a man called Fritzsch whom we naturally put in the custody of a Jewish guard – with strict instructions not to damage him, of course."
+By 1944, Fritzsch had been arrested as part of an internal SS investigation into corruption among the leadership at several Nazi concentration camps.
+An SS court charged him with murder and, as punishment, he was transferred to front-line duty in the SS-Panzergrenadier Ersatzbatallion 18.
+It is commonly believed that Fritzsch was killed in action in the Battle for Berlin on 2 May 1945, a week before German surrender, but his final fate had long remained unknown.
+Soviet sources claimed that MI6 caught Fritzsch in Norway.
+In his 2007 memoirs, For He Is an Englishman, Memoirs of a Prussian Nobleman, Captain Charles Arnold-Baker recorded that as an MI6 officer in Oslo, he arrested Fritzsch: "We picked up, for example, the deputy commandant of Auschwitz, a little runt of a man called Fritzsch whom we naturally put in the custody of a Jewish guard – with strict instructions not to damage him, of course."

-On 4 May 2015 Dutch journalist Wierd Duk published an article on his investigation of Fritzsch's disappearance.
+On 4 May 2015, Dutch journalist Wierd Duk published an article on his investigation of Fritzsch's disappearance.
 In it he cites a report from 1966 by the Central Office of the State Justice Administrations for the Investigation of National Socialist Crimes in which Berlin inhabitant Gertrud Berendes claims that Fritzsch had shot himself on 2 May 1945 in the basement of a house at Sächsische Strasse 42 in Berlin.
-She mentioned that her father and a neighbour had buried Fritzsch in the Preussenpark and she had sent his personal belongings to his wife.
+She mentioned that her father and a neighbour had buried Fritzsch in the Preußenpark and she had sent his personal belongings to his wife.
 In a separate report from 1966 by the Kriminalpolizei Regensburg, Fritzsch's wife states that she had no reason to doubt her husband's death and that she had received his wedding ring and personal letters.

-However, Duk's book "De Beul en de Heilige" on Fritzsch that was supposed to be launched first at the end of 2015 and then in 2016 at publisher Prometheus, was postponed indefinitely and has since been removed from the publishers' list of forthcoming books.
+However, Duk's book De Beul en de Heilige on Fritzsch that was supposed to be launched first at the end of 2015 and then in 2016 at publisher Prometheus, was postponed indefinitely and has since been removed from the publishers' list of forthcoming books.